 Hence, these auto insurance policies cover third party vehicles in an accident when using your business vehicle.

 Commercial property damage

-This policy covers your commercial premises and its contents, including equipment against damages and loss due to theft, breakages, unexpected fires, and vandalism.
+Thus this policy covers your commercial premises and its contents, including equipment against damages and loss due to theft, breakages, unexpected fires, and vandalism.

-Each contractor will have different costs associated with their insurance policy and premiums.
+As a result, each contractor will have different costs associated with their insurance policy and premiums.

 - Number of employees

 - Type of work